You’ve worked for someone else for many years and now you want to become a freelance consultant?

 Create and maintain a network

-is key.
-Networking includes attending events, face-to-face meetings or using online social networks.
+Networking is key.
+This includes attending events, face-to-face meetings or using online social networks.

 Better yet, become a thought leader in your space and attract potential clients to you.
 This requires more effort (both in time and your expertise) but it can pay off dividends.
 Thought leaders can charge high premiums for their services because in clients’ minds they are an industry VIP.

 If becoming a thought leader is not your thing then network hard.
 You’ll be surprised at how many acquaintances you make and how putting in the groundwork now will serve you later.

 Differentiating yourself from competitors will allow you to be seen among the herd.
 Don’t do it in a gimmicky way.
 Those cartoon caricatures that some have plastered across their website are childish.